 • From the perspective of being a start-up himself, Barry well understood the challenges facing small publishers in the same position.
 A core objective of Colorcraft became the nurturing of independents, a practice that still continues.

 Today's small business becomes tomorrow's medium to large operation.
 There is no better example of this than the Lonely Planet travel guides.
-Starting with an idea and one guide in 1973, 34 years later, this series is an enormously successful global brand in the travel guide sector and Colorcraft still handles production.
+Starting with an idea and one guide in 1973,this series has become an enormously successful global brand in the travel guide sector; Colorcraft is proud to have played a its part in that growth.

 In the early years, the business was drawn mainly from book publishers.
 Spotting a niche in the education sector, however, Barry branched out by setting up a subsidiary, Edukits, which produced multi-component packages for the primary school market, adding expertise in plastics and assembly line logistics to the company's skills on offer.